 Engaged in local, statewide, national and global HIV issues and currently serving on the Governor appointed statewide Colorado Alliance for HIV Prevention and Education.
 Barb co- founded PWN USA CO, a Colorado based advocacy group for ALL self identified women living with HIV in the state of Colorado.
 Barb is a founding member and served as the Vice-chair of the US Persons Living with HIV Caucus (USPLHIV Caucus), now in an Emeritus role.
 Barb is the Legislative Chair of the Colorado Organizations Responding to AIDS (CORA) and led HIV criminalization reform which modernized HIV statutes and repealed two criminal statutes that targeted people living with HIV.

 Currently working on grassroots mobilization, electoral organizing, meaningful involvement of people living with HIV and Denver Principles, collaborating to support a Racial Justice framework in HIV advocacy and the People Organizing Positively project.

 Dr. Lemus is a passionate advocate for justice – social, economic, environmental, gender – whose career spans more than 15 years in senior strategic leadership roles in non-profit and government spaces.
 She is an innovator in voter engagement and civic participation for the Latino community.
 She is also a proud member of the board of Netroots Nation.

-Ejike Obineme has over 10 years of experience in the technology and political data sector.
-He currently serves as the National Data & Analytics Director for Color of Change.
+Ejike Obineme has over 12 years of experience in the technology and political data sector and currently serves as the National Director of Data & Engineering for Color of Change.
 His experience spans across a wide range of Data Director and Software Engineering roles, including National Reporting Director at For Our Future Action Fund, Data Director at Voice of the Experienced and as a Software Engineer at Empower Engine building data visualization software.